tobilen/storybook-addon-storypa11y/README.md

 You can pass a regex to only include matching stories in accessibility testing.

 ### out
 Relative path from the project root to the folder you build your storybook in.
-Defaults to `storybook`.
+Defaults to `storybook-static`.

 ### pa11yOptions
 Options that will be passed directly to pa11y.
 See [their documentation](https://github.com/pa11y/pa11y#configuration) for what can be passed.
-Also check the [default options](https://github.com/tobilen/storybook-addon-storypa11y/blob/master/src/api/ensureOptionsDefaults.js#L31) set by StoryPa11y.
+Also check the [default options](https://github.com/tobilen/storybook-addon-storypa11y/blob/master/src/api/ensureOptionsDefaults.js#L31) set by Storypa11y.

 ### test
 It is also possible to pass your own test function.
 See [stories/failing.test.js](stories/failing.test.js) for an example.